dawid-dahl-umain/aaid-collaboration/docs/aaid-collaboration.md

 Stages 1-3 use normal AI assistance.
 Stage 4 enforces strict discipline.
 ```

-This explicit statement tells the AI exactly when to switch from collaborative to state-machine mode.
+This explicit statement tells the AI exactly when to switch from collaborative to the state-machine-like mode.

 ---